ncmiller/goals/diaries/running.md

 ```

 I'll give this a shot for a bit.
 After a couple of weeks of this, I'll
-probably start mixing in more at least 2 high intensity workouts per week
+probably start mixing in more high intensity workouts per week
 so that I can continue to chip away at my sub-20 goal.

 ## Saturday, February 4, 2017